On Living in a Moral Sewer

 But I return to the main thread of my argument.
 I speak of a spreading stain of moral corruption.
 This is notoriously spreading from the top.
 Most people take their lead from those above them.
 When those in charge are honest and competent, those they direct will at least tend to honesty and competence.
 When people see that those who manage them are scoundrels, and that those who manage their managers are still greater scoundrels, they will themselves tend to dishonesty and incompetence.

 Again, I do not wish to exaggerate.
 There never was a time in this country when public life was entirely clean.
-Lloyd George kept the Great War going two years longer than he needed, so he could grow rich out of the kick-backs from the contracts he was handing out to his friends in the armaments trade.
+Lloyd George kept the Great War going two years after we had won it on points, so he could grow rich out of the kick-backs from the contracts he was awarding to his friends in the armaments trade.
 I have suspicions about our entry into the Second World War.
 Compared with that, the modern corruptions I have mentioned are very little.

 Even so, there is something dispiriting and sordid about modern England, and the case of Kelly Jarvis is a good epitome of all that is rotten.
 I say above that we have still not reached the degraded level of other countries.
 Other things being equal, we are headed in that direction.